Adopted on September 15, 2022

 Section 5.
 President

 The President shall be the principal elected officer of the Corporation, representing the entire membership and the best interests of the Corporation.
-He shall in general supervise the business and affairs of the Corporation.
-He shall preside at all meeting of the members and the Board of Directors.
-He may sign, with the Secretary or any other proper officer of the Corporation authorized by the Board of Directors, any deeds, mortgages, bonds, contracts, or other instruments which the Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors or by these bylaws or by statute to some other officer or agent of the Corporation, and in general shall perform all duties incident to the office and such other duties as may be prescribed by the Board of Directors from time to time.
+The President shall in general, supervise the business and affairs of the Corporation.
+The President shall preside at all meetings of the members and the Board of Directors.
+The President may sign, with the Secretary or any other proper officer of the Corporation authorized by the Board of Directors, any deeds, mortgages, bonds, contracts, or other instruments which the Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors or by these bylaws or by statute to some other officer or agent of the Corporation, and in general shall perform all duties incident to the office and such other duties as may be prescribed by the Board of Directors from time to time.
 The President shall be a member ex-officio of all committees.

 Section 6.
 Senior Vice President

-In the absence of the President, or in the event of his inability or refusal to act, the Senior Vice President shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President or by the Board of Directors.
-The Senior Vice President will act as Chairman of the Finance Committee and will direct the planning and preparation of the programs and budget for the next fiscal year.
-He shall be President-elect.
+In the absence of the President, or in the event of the President’s inability or refusal to act, the Senior Vice President shall perform the duties of the President and, when so acting, shall have all the powers of and be subject to all the restrictions upon the President or by the Board of Directors.
+The Senior Vice President will act as Chairperson of the Finance Committee and will direct the planning and preparation of the programs and budget for the next fiscal year.

-The Chairman of the Board shall be the Immediate Past President.
-In the event that the Immediate Past President is not a member of the Board of Directors, he shall be a member ex-officio of the Board; in which case he shall be entitled to vote only when there is an equal division of votes among the other members of the Board.
+The Chairperson of the Board shall be the Immediate Past President.
+In the event that the Immediate Past President is not a member of the Board of Directors, the Immediate Past President shall be a member ex-officio of the Board; in which case the Immediate Past President shall be entitled to vote only when there is an equal division of votes among the other members of the Board.

 Section 8.
 Treasurer

-If required by the Board of Directors, the Treasurer shall give a bond at the Corporation’s expense for the faithful discharge of his duties in such sum and with such surety or sureties as the Board of Directors shall determine.
-He shall have charge and custody of and be responsible for all funds and securities of the Corporation and for receiving and for giving receipts for monies due and payable to the Corporation from any source whatsoever, and for depositing all monies in the name of the Corporation in such banks, trust companies or other depositories as shall be selected in accordance with the provisions of Article IX of these bylaws; and in general perform all the duties incident to the office and such other duties as from time to time may be assigned to him by the President or by the Board of Directors.
+If required by the Board of Directors, the Treasurer shall give a bond at the Corporation’s expense for the faithful discharge of the Treasurer’s duties in such sum and with such surety or sureties as the Board of Directors shall determine.
+The Treasurer shall have charge and custody of and be responsible for all funds and securities of the Corporation and for receiving and for giving receipts for monies due and payable to the Corporation from any source whatsoever, and for depositing all monies in the name of the Corporation in such banks, trust companies or other depositories as shall be selected in accordance with the provisions of Article IX of these bylaws; and in general perform all the duties incident to the office and such other duties as from time to time may be assigned to the Treasurer by the President or by the Board of Directors.